miguelangelcdm/excel-formula-formatter/README.md

 2. Search for **"Excel Formula Formatter"** and click **Install**.
 3. Reload the window if prompted and you're ready to format formulas.

-> Tip: If you're testing a local build, use **Extensions: Install from VSIX...** and select the generated package.
-}
 ## Everyday Use

 1. Save or open a file with the `.xlf` extension (or pick **Excel Formula** in the language mode picker).